 The Company's compensation policy for non-employee directors aims to attract and retain qualified individuals, taking into consideration the risks and responsibilities as directors.
 The Corporate Governance and Human Resources Committee (the "Corporate Governance Committee") is responsible for reviewing annually the compensation policy regarding directors of the Company.
 In this regard, the Corporate Governance Committee reviews general compensation surveys and compensation policies of major Canadian public companies similar in size to the Company.

-The Corporate Governance Committee believes that the compensation policy of the Company for its directors is competitive with that offered by Canadian corporations of similar size having operations in North America and at the international level.
+For fiscal 2010, the Corporate Governance Committee also compared, with the support of PCI-Perrault Consulting Inc., an independent compensation consulting firm, its director compensation practices with those of the Canadian Comparative Group (as hereinafter defined).
+Reference is made to page 22 of this Circular under the heading "Executive Compensation Policy" for details on the Comparative Group (as hereinafter defined).
+Based on this annual review, certain elements of the compensation policy for directors were below the average of the compensation offered by the Canadian Comparative Group for their respective directors.
+However, considering the challenging economic context, the Corporate Governance Committee recommended to the Board that the compensation of directors remains the same as for fiscal 2009, which the Board approved.

-During fiscal 2009, each director who was not a salaried officer or employee of the Company was paid an annual fee of \$30,000 (except for the Lead Director who was paid an annual fee of \$55,000) and a further attendance fee of \$1,500 for each meeting of the Board of Directors.
+During fiscal 2010, each director who was not a salaried officer or employee of the Company was paid an annual fee of \$30,000 (except for the Lead Director who was paid an annual fee of \$55,000) and a further attendance fee of \$1,500 for each meeting of the Board of Directors.
 The Chairman of the Corporate Governance Committee and the Audit Committee were paid annual fees of \$5,000 and \$10,000, respectively, and the other members of each committee received an annual fee of \$3,000.
 All members of the committees received an attendance fee of \$1,500 for each committee meeting.

-For fiscal 2009, each director who was not a salaried officer or employee of the Company was allocated an annual total of 2,000 DSU granted on a quarterly basis pursuant to the Company's DSU plan (the "DSU Plan") in consideration for his or her services as director of the Company.
+For fiscal 2010, each director who was not a salaried officer or employee of the Company was allocated an annual total of 2,000 DSU granted on a quarterly basis pursuant to the Company's DSU plan (the "DSU Plan") in consideration for his or her services as director of the Company.
 The Chairman of the Audit Committee and the Lead Director were granted an additional 1,000 DSU (See "Deferred Share Unit Plan for Directors").
-Mr. Emanuele (Lino) Saputo received \$500,000 from the Company for his services as Chairman of the Board of Directors in fiscal 2009.
+Mr. Emanuele (Lino) Saputo received \$500,000 from the Company for his services as Chairman of the Board of Directors in fiscal 2010.